Government of Japan: House of Representatives

 The House of Representatives of Japan (衆議院) is the Lower house, with the members of the house being elected once every four years, or when dissolved, for a four-year term.
 As of November 18, 2017, it has 465 members.
 Of these, 176 members are elected from 11 multi-member constituencies by a party-list system of proportional representation, and 289 are elected from single-member constituencies.
 233 seats are required for majority.
 The House of Representatives is the more powerful house out of the two, it is able to override vetoes on bills imposed by the House of Councillors with a two-thirds majority.
 It can, however, be dissolved by the prime minister at will.
 Members of the house must be of Japanese nationality; those aged 18 years and older may vote, while those aged 25 years and older may run for office in the lower house.

 The legislative powers of the House of Representatives is considered to be more powerful than that of the House of Councillors.
 While the House of Councillors has the ability to veto most decisions made by the House of Representatives, some however, can only be delayed.
 This includes the legislation of treaties, the budget, and the selection of the prime minister.
-The Prime Minister, and collectively his Cabinet, can in turn, however, dissolve the House of Representatives whenever intended.
+The Prime Minister, and collectively their Cabinet, can in turn, however, dissolve the House of Representatives whenever intended.
 While the House of Representatives is considered to be officially dissolved upon the preparation of the document, the House is only formally dissolved by the dissolution ceremony.
 The dissolution ceremony of the House is as follows: